 3. Stroke from directly under your lips, and up towards your cheekbones

-4. Now to the side of your nose, sweep horizontally and up along your cheekbone.
+4. Now, placing the tool to the side of your nose, sweep horizontally and up along your cheekbone.

 5. Gently stroke under each eye and slightly upwards.